7 Facts You Didn’t Know About Alexander the Great

 Alexander was very much aware that he was Great and had no issue with letting the world know it too.
 He was an amazing conqueror and founded almost 70 cities all over the ancient world, all of which he named after himself – Alexandria.
 The most famous of those cities is, of course, Alexandria on the Nile that was home to one of the greatest lost treasures of the world – The Library of Alexandria.

-Also Check Out → Woodrow Wilson Facts
+Also Check Out → Zachary Taylor Facts

 However, Alexander also loved his horse, Bucephalus – so much that he named a city after it that he founded after one of his toughest battles.
 The location of the city of Bucephala still hasn’t been 100% confirmed, but we’re almost certain that it’s somewhere in Pakistan.